 Personally, I think they're best with anise, but then again that's how I grew up with them :) Totally up to you!

 - 3 C. flour

 - 1/2 C. sugar

 - 2 t. pure anise extract

 - 1 1/2 C. powdered sugar

 - 4-5 T. milk (first try 4, then add a little at a time if necessary)

 Preheat oven to 400 degrees, and line a baking sheet with nonstick foil or parchment paper.

 In a medium bowl, combine flour, baking powder, and baking soda.
 Set aside.

-In large bowl of a mixer fitted with paddle attachment, beat butter, sugar, and eggs on medium speed until combined (it's ok to have chunks of butter floating in the egg).
+In large bowl of a mixer fitted with paddle attachment, beat butter, sugar, eggs, and anise on medium speed until combined (it's ok to have chunks of butter floating in the egg).